hitthecodelabs/LanguageModel_Testing/README.md

 # Model Testing Implementation

 This project tests the capabilities of a large language model using various prompts.
-The model used are `gemini-1.5-pro-001`, `gemini-1.5-flash-001` and `gpt-4o-2024-05-13` from Vertex AI.
+The model used are `gemini-1.5-pro-001` and from Google and `gemini-1.5-flash-001` from OpenAI.
 The tests include mathematical problem solving, logical reasoning, creative writing, scientific explanations, historical analysis, multilingual translation, idiomatic expression explanations, statistical analysis, machine learning concepts, and ethical dilemmas.

 ## Setup